pymongo/pymongo.github.io/2019/11/project-admin.md

   validates :interval_of_hook, length: { in: 1..60 }
   validates :interval_of_sleep, length: { in: 1..60 }
   validates :status, inclusion: { in: %w(ok error),
-    message: "staus must be ok or error" }
+    message: "status must be ok or error" }
 ```

 ### superclass mismatch for class RobotsController